I Love You (Miss Robot): Production

-Composition and critical response
+Composition and reception

-When performing "I Love You" at the Ladbroke Grove's Supperclub, a live performance known as "The Lost Gig", Horn said that he conceived the idea of the song after playing Moon River on a bass guitar every Tuesday night.

-"I Love You" is an electropop new wave song.
-Downes is also a vocalist on the track, which he sings through a vocoder.
+"I Love You" is an electropop and new wave record.
+When performing "I Love You" at the Ladbroke Grove's Supperclub, a live performance known as "The Lost Gig", Horn said that he conceived the idea of the song after playing Henry Mancini's "Moon River" on a bass guitar every Tuesday night.
+Alongside Horn, Downes is also a vocalist on the track, which he sings through a vocoder.
 He said that "I Love You" was really about "being on the road and making love to someone you don't really like, while all the time you're wanting to phone someone who's a long way off."